 Atmospheric particulate matter (PM) is highly linked with adverse health effects that cause respiratory disease, cardiovascular disease, and cancer (Dockery and Pope, 1994; Laden et al., 2006; Lepeule et al., 2012).
 Urban areas around the world are particularly affected by such adverse health effects induced by oxidative stress (Lelieveld et al., 2020).
-However, our under-

-- 20 standing of the physical and chemical properties of PM that lead to oxidative stress upon exposure remains incomplete (Bates et al., 2019).
+However, our understanding of the physical and chemical properties of PM that lead to oxidative stress upon exposure remains incomplete (Bates et al., 2019).
 Oxidative stress is defined by an imbalance between increased levels of reactive oxygen species (ROS) and a low activity of antioxidant mechanisms (Preiser, 2012; Donaldson et al., 2001; Li et al., 2003).
-Since long, it has been known that PM can produce ROS (Oettinger et al., 1999), and the origins of ROS have been associated with direct production by the particles themselves or by PM activated leukocytes (Prahalad et al., 1999).
-ROS are any oxygen-containing molecules that - have one or more unpaired electrons, making them highly reactive (including OH, HO2 and H2O2 species), and key drivers of oxidative stress (Knaapen et al., 2004).
-These reactive species can be introduced into the body by inhaling PM that contains ROS (particle-bound, exogeneous ROS) or, as discovered by Dellinger et al. (2001), can be generated internally through a catalytic process after inhaling redox-active PM species (endogeneous ROS).
+It has long been known that PM can produce ROS (Oettinger et al., 1999), and the origins of ROS have been associated with direct production by the particles themselves or by PM-activated leukocytes (Prahalad et al., 1999).

+ROS comprise any oxygen-containing molecules that have one or more unpaired electrons, making them highly reactive (including OH, HO2, and H2O2 species), and they are key drivers of oxidative stress (Knaapen et al., 2004).
+These reactive species can be introduced into the body by inhaling PM that contains ROS (particle-bound, exogenous ROS) or, as discovered by Dellinger et al. (2001), can be generated internally through a catalytic process after inhaling redox-active PM species (endogenous ROS).
 This process is defined as the capability of PM to induce oxidative stress.
-Thus, OP, in comparison to the mass concentration with particle size and composition, has been suggested to be a more health-relevant metric (e.g. Yang et al. (2015); Yadav and Phuleria (2020)).
+Thus, the oxidative potential (OP), in comparison to the mass concentration and the particle size and composition, has been suggested to be a more health-relevant metric (e.g., Yang et al., 2015; Yaday and Phuleria, 2020).

-The sources and composition of PM that produce ROS and OP are extensively studied.
-Daellenbach et al. (2020) summarized that OP in Europe are mostly associated with anthropogenic emissions such as secondary organic aerosols (SOA) largely from residential biomass burning and coarse-mode metals from vehicular non-exhaust emissions.
-Recently, OP assessments were also done for total outdoor $PM{2.5}$ in Fairbanks, Alaska (Yang et al., 2024) as the impact of non-anthropogenic PM was recently highlighted by the World Health Organization (Pai et al., 2022).
-Tuet et al. (2019) found open biomass burning in the Brazilian Amazon cause high levels of ROS concentrations and thus, oxidative stress.
-Furthermore, for instance, photochemically aged organic aerosol (OA) throughout atmospheric transport showed substantially different OP than non-aged samples collected during fires in Greece, with both increasing and decreasing effect (Wong et al., 2019).
-This means that the relationship between PM{2.5} mass and OP is largely non-linear.
+The sources and composition of PM that produces ROS and the OP have been extensively studied.
+Daellenbach et al. (2020) summarized that the OP in Europe is mostly associated with anthropogenic emissions, such as secondary organic aerosols (SOAs), largely from residential biomass burning and coarse-mode metals from vehicular non-exhaust emissions.
+Recently, OP assessments were also done for total outdoor particulate matter with a diameter lower than 2.5 μm (PM{2.5}) in Fairbanks (Alaska; Yang et al., 2024), as the impact of non-anthropogenic PM has been highlighted by the World Health Organization (Pai et al., 2022).
+Tuet et al. (2019) found that open biomass burning in the Brazilian Amazon caused high ROS concentrations and, thus, oxidative stress.
+Furthermore, for instance, photochemically aged organic aerosol (OA) showed substantially different OPs during its atmospheric transport compared with non-aged samples collected during fires in Greece, with both an increasing and decreasing effect (Wong et al., 2019).
+This means that the relationship between PM{2.5} mass and the OP is largely non-linear.
 Salana et al. (2024) determined that this phenomenon occurs because of notable variations in intrinsic toxicity, which stem from the spatially heterogeneous chemical composition of the aerosol.